iamstarkov/ispeakweb/README.md

   in some cases
 * New: you will discover new trends, things and people
-* "Shuffle mode": it’s like a random song on the radio, you can definitely find something, which you most likely would never have found
+* "Shuffle mode": it’s like a random song on the radio, you can definitely find something interesting for you, which you most likely would never have found
 * Experience: authors can share their experience gained over the years
 * Mind shift: authors can show professional insights and new approaches that dramatically differ from yours